pranav-ap/blog/content/posts/graphql.md

 A GraphQL server receives, validates and executes queries from clients.
 But before a GraphQL server can talk to clients, we need to define a schema.

-## SDL : Defining the API
+## Schema Definition

 A GraphQL schema is at the center of any GraphQL server implementation and describes the functionality available to the clients which connect to it.

-The schema describes the API of the server, ie. defines how clients can interact with it.
+The schema describes the API of the server.

-A `GraphQL schema` defines two things:
+A **GraphQL schema** defines two things:

-1. A complete description of the data available to the server
+1. A complete description of the available data
-1. A description of the operations; including reading, writing and subscribing to data changes.
+1. A description of the operations : reading, writing and subscribing to data changes

-The syntax for writing schemas is called `Schema Definition Language (SDL)`.
-The SDL is used to express the types available within a schema and how those types relate to each other.

-An example schema for a blogging site is given below:
+Schemas are written using the **Schema Definition Language (SDL)**.
+The schema for a blogging site could be written as follows:

 ```graphql
 type Post {